GreigHuth/Discord-Breakout-Rooms/README.md

 ## Setup

 The only dependency needed is discord.py which can be installed from [here](https://discordpy.readthedocs.io/en/latest/intro.html).

-You need to make sure that the bot has the `move members` permission in discord.
+Currently the bot will only work if it has the `Administrator` box checked in its role settings, i'm looking into try and work around this but for now, since the bot doesnt touch anything sensitve, it will be okay.

 No other special permissions are needed.
 Rename config-template.py to config.py and add the relevant information and you're good to go.

 If there are any bugs or if you have any suggests you are free to make a PR or annoy me.